An Intimacy Coordinator As defined by SAG-AFTRA:

 What is the Role of an Intimacy Coordinator?

 The professional responsibility can extend to helping guide the actor’s experience in becoming more in tune with the sexual limitations of their reality in comparison to their character’s reality.
 It is also the responsibility of the coordinator to be a presence and voice to advocate for the wellbeing of the actors to the production.
-Scenes of intimacy must be handled professionally with a constant reinforcement of the scenes being a consensual place of work.
+It is vital that scenes of intimacy have constant reinforcement that they are a consensual place of work.
 We are all there in the moment to tell a fictional story with the highest standards artistry for simulated intimacy, sell the reality and magic that is film, with respect.

 “In the wake of the #MeToo movement in addition to the tensely evolving sexual climate, having someone in a production who can safely navigate intimate spaces for actors and production puts everyone at ease.“